input-output-hk/constitution-checker/backend/docs/architecture.md

   - `POST /parameters/proposal/by-url` - Same as `POST /parameters/proposal` but exepects a URL where the JSON object can be found

 - Swagger utility
-- `GET /swagger-ui` - Swagger HTML iterface
+- `GET /swagger-ui` - Swagger HTML interface
 - `GET /swagger-ui/swagger.json` - swagger.json file

 ## How to contribute